 Engineers at the University of California, Berkeley, have developed an inexpensive new way to grow thin films of a material prized in the semiconductor and photovoltaic industries, an achievement that could bring high-end solar cells within reach of consumer pocketbooks.

 The work, led by Ali Javey, UC Berkeley associate professor of electrical engineering and computer sciences, is described in a paper published in Scientific Reports, Nature’s peer-reviewed open access journal.

-“Performance is everything in the solar cell industry, but performance at a reasonable cost is key,” said Javey, who is also a faculty scientist at the Lawrence Berkeley National Laboratory.
+“Performance is everything in the solar cell industry, but performance at a reasonable cost is key,” said Javey, a faculty scientist at the Lawrence Berkeley National Laboratory.
 “The techniques we are reporting here should be a game-changer for III-V solar cells, as well as for LEDs.”